mchenggit/kabanero-event/architecture/README.md

 Only those events that pass permission checks are processed.
 An event passes permission check when:
 - It passes one of the `permit` filter.
 - It pass none of the `forbid` filter.
-- It passses none of the `ignore` filter.
+- It passes none of the `ignore` filter.

 **TBD: emitting audit records**